xwipeoutx/hololens-workshop/2-spatial-mapping/4-placing-objects.md

 ## Goals

 * Implement a cube spawner
-* Place the spawner with a tap
+* Place the spawner with the tap gesture

 ## 1. Add a spawner